RainEggplant/chatgpt-telegram-bot/README.md

 > - The v4 API relies on a leaked model that is not officially supported and is subject to change at any time, making it less reliable than v3.
 > - The v4 API may incur charges while v3 is free.
 > - The v3 API will [continue to be maintained](https://github.com/transitive-bullshit/chatgpt-api/pull/294).
+>
+> We will allow users to choose to use the v4 API when it becomes stable.

 ## Features